 Due to the low amount of oxygen in the air at such elevations, you might start feeling weak and short of breath at every step.
 The last thing you want is something keeping you down!
 Obviously, the things you should have on you at all times are your Chinese visa, passport, Tibet Entry Permit and Aliens’ Travel Permit.

 Warm clothes are a must, even in the summer.
 Especially a down jacket for when you’ll be visiting Mt.
 Everest.
 A pair of boots is useful both in humid and in cold, elevated areas.
 If your socks get wet, you’re in for a rough time.
 For hotels, or if you intend to sleep in the guest houses of locals, you should consider some slippers.
 Now, just because Tibetan weather is cold, it doesn’t mean you shouldn’t watch out for the sunshine.
-Snow glasses are an excellent protection against the Sun’s rays in snowy areas.
+Snow glasses and sun hat are an excellent protection against the Sun’s rays in snowy areas.

 Also, keep some lip balm in case your lips dry up from the climate.
 An umbrella or some sun lotion would come in handy to protect you from intense sunlight.
 Agness felt like she had sunburns all over her body when we were back in Lhasa.
 Besides usual toiletries like soap, toothpaste, a toothbrush, and towel, make sure to pack some toilet paper as well.
 It might seem weird, but places with bathrooms in Tibet don’t usually hold any.
 What people often forget to bring along is medicine.
 Altitude sickness is no joke, and there aren’t as many hospitals in Tibet as there are in the West.
+Purification tablets may come in handy too.
 Disaster might strike at any time, so take your time.
 Plan in advance.

 One other thing: bring extra batteries for your gadgets.
 You won’t always find a place to recharge.